 The general response from the blockchain community has been positive in the delivery of an Australian roadmap that highlights some applicable use cases and sector opportunities.
 However, there’s some disappointment that it’s light-touch in detail; and lacks funding and incentives for the sector.

-In this article, I discuss the highlights and roadmap gaps and share key points where future efforts would make the 2.0 version roadmap better.
+In this article, we discuss the highlights and roadmap gaps and share key points where future efforts would make the 2.0 version roadmap better.

 Blockchain is understood in some areas of government, but a broader reach into finance is still required.